• Articles - 6 Things for Spring - Snowdrops

 Woodbridge

-Fun family day out on the farm.
-Home to plenty of farm animals, including a new contingent of ducklings, lambs, foals, chicks, piglets and calves every spring, Easton Farm Park never ceases to be a popular day out for families and school trips.
+A family day out to remember.
+Home to many friendly resident animals, including curious calves, cheeky goat kids and adorable lambs, Easton Farm Park never ceases to be a popular day out for all ages!

 Read more >